Small Town, Big Impact

 “I like to compare this town to Mayberry from The Andy Griffith Show,” says Harley Hendrix, MD, of St. Joseph's/Candler Primary Care in Pembroke.
 “It is your typical rural and quaint town.”

-And Dr. Hendrix should know—he’s not a big-city transplant but is originally from another small town nearby, Claxton.
+And Dr. Hendrixshould know—he’s not a big-city transplant but is originally from another small town nearby, Claxton.
 Having grown up in the culture and atmosphere of rural Georgia, he chose to return to it after medical school, hoping to help residents overcome the health challenges that are common where they live.
+Because every town, no matter its size, can have a community that is not only strong but healthy.

 Serving A Community